Enable sensitivity labels in Power BI

 In order for Microsoft Information Protection sensitivity labels to be used in Power BI, they must be enabled on the tenant.
 This article shows Power BI admins how to do this.
 For an overview about sensitivity labels in Power BI, see Sensitivity labels in Power BI.
 For information about applying sensitivity labels in Power BI, see Applying sensitivity labels

-- Certain users and security groups in an organization can classify and apply sensitivity labels to their Power BI dashboards, reports, datasets, and dataflows (hereafter referred to as assets).
+- Specified users and security groups in the organization can classify and apply sensitivity labels to their Power BI content.
+In the Power BI service, this means their reports, dashboards, datasets, and dataflows.
+In Power BI Desktop, it means their .pbix files.

-Enabling data sensitivity labels requires an Azure Information Protection license.
-See Licensing for more details.
+Enabling sensitivity labels requires an Azure Information Protection license.
+See Licensing and requirements for detail.

-To enable the use of Microsoft Information Protection data sensitivity labels in Power BI, go to the Power BI Admin portal, open the Tenant settings pane, and find the Information protection section.
+To enable sensitivity labels on the tenant, go to the Power BI Admin portal, open the Tenant settings pane, and find the Information protection section.